carlosmunoz/zanata-wiki/JAAS-Authentication.md

 ## Kerberos/SPNEGO

-Make sure zanata.properties has the authentication property `zanata.security.auth.policy.KERBEROS=zanata` (Note the value of the property matches the application policy name below).
+Make sure zanata.properties has the authentication property `zanata.security.auth.policy.kerberos=zanata` (Note the value of the property matches the application policy name below).

 **Configure Kerberos**